-It doesn't get any better than chocolate peanut butter oatmeal cookie bars!
-To put it simply, they're are the perfect cookie bar.
-Soft and chewy.
-Packed with peanut butter and stuffed with chocolate.
-This small batch recipe is easy to make from scratch, and after one bite you'll wish you'd made a bigger batch!
+It doesn't get any better than oatmeal chocolate peanut butter bars!
+To put it simply, they're the perfect cookie bar: soft and chewy, packed with oats and peanut butter, and stuffed with chocolate.
+This small batch recipe will satisfy your sweet tooth cravings, and it can be easily doubled to satisfy a crowd!

 I think we're all in the mood for comfort food right now, and, for me, these soft and chewy cookie bars are just that.
 Peanut butter and chocolate are basically my happy place, and anything that feels like an upgraded chocolate chip cookie is exactly what I want to be baking.